sigstore/cosign/README.md

 Enter password for private key:
 Pushing signature to: gcr.io/dlorenc-vmtest2/artifact:sha256-3f612a4520b2c245d620d0cca029f1173f6bea76819dde8543f5b799ea3c696c.sig
 ```
+#### sget

-And we also include the `sget` command for safer, automatic verification of signatures and integration with our binary transparency log, Rekor:
+We also include the `sget` command for safer, automatic verification of signatures and integration with our binary transparency log, Rekor.

+To install `sget`, if you have Go 1.16+, you can directly run:

+    $ go install github.com/sigstore/cosign/cmd/sget@latest

+and the resulting binary will be placed at `$GOPATH/bin/sget` (or `$GOBIN/sget`, if set).

 Just like `curl`, `sget` can be used to fetch artifacts by digest using the OCI URL.
 Digest verification is automatic: